 1.2.3.
 Cutting Out Old Mortar

-It’s tricky to use a hammer and chisel for these projects, so grinding can be a smart alternative.
+Using a hammer and chisel for these projects is tricky, so grinding can be a smart alternative.
 Now, here are the steps to follow for cutting out old mortar:

 - Use a tuckpointing wheel for these projects.